Nyala: Taxonomy and naming

 The nyala is the second taxon to branch off from the tragelaphine family tree just after the lesser kudu.
 As the nyala line has remained separate for a considerable time (over 5 million years), some authorities have placed it in its own monotypic genus Nyala.
 Nyala was proposed in 1912 by American zoologist Edmund Heller, who also proposed Ammelaphus for the lesser kudu, but it was not widely recognized.
 It was re-erected as a valid genus in 2011 under the classification of Peter Grubb and Colin Groves, but has not been embraced by taxonomic authorities such as the Mammal Diversity Database.
+Among its closest extant relatives are the forest-inhabiting bongo, the bushbuck, the large common and giant elands, the greater and lesser kudus, the mountain nyala (of Ethiopia) and the swamp-dwelling sitatunga, all of which share similar characteristics, such as hornless females, vertical side-stripes and other unique white markings, and the spiraling horns and distinct "beard" or dewlap of males, often with a raised trail of fur extending down the back and underside.

 In 2005, Sandi Willows-Munro (of the University of KwaZulu-Natal) and colleagues carried out a mitochondrial DNA analysis of the nine Tragelaphus species.
 Mitochondrial DNA and nuclear DNA data were compared.
 The results showed the tribe Tragelaphini to be monophyletic, with the lesser kudu (T. imberbis) basal in the phylogeny, followed by the nyala.
 On the basis of mitochondrial data, studies have estimated that the lesser kudu separated from its sister clade around 13.7 million years ago.
 However, nuclear DNA data shows lesser kudu and nyala forming a clade, which collectively separated from the sister clade 13.8 million years ago.